15 April 2025

 Enhancing Cybersecurity Measures

 As reliance on digital data grows, so too does the need for robust cybersecurity.
-Contractors should prioritize securing their digital assets to protect against data breaches and ensure the integrity of their BIM workflows.
+Contractors should prioritise securing their digital assets to protect against data breaches and ensure the integrity of their BIM workflows.

 Conclusion